 A big surprise also as I used the restroom.
 The restroom was clean and spacious and with a lot of details.
-There are staff members who check the restrooms continuous for service needs.
+There are staff members who check the restrooms continuously for service needs.

-The staff is super friendly and very quick if it comes to take your used dishes away from your table.
+The staff is super friendly and very quick if it comes to taking your used dishes away from your table.
 Also if you have questions they are happy to help you.